jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 1
 Artifact Creature - Gestral
-When this creature enters, if you control a card named Sastro, Gestral Guardian, create 2 Chroma tokens.
+When this creature enters, if you control a card named Sastro, Gestral Guardian, create two Chroma tokens.
 Whenever this creature becomes the target of a spell or ability an opponent controls, put this creature on the bottom of its owner's library.

 1/1